jrswenson/react-heros/README.md

 		- Heros have an ID, Name, and Description
 	- Villains (GET, POST/PUT, DELETE)
 		- Villians have an ID, Name, and Description
+- Create HomePage
-- Create HomePage (Simple list of Heros and Villains)
+	- Add simple list of Heros and Villains
+	- Compare to Simple_Home_Page branch
 - Create HerosPage
 	- Components to:
 		- List Heros (Include delete from list)